starpig1129/ai-data-analysis-MulitAgent/README.md

 ## Overview

-This is an AI-powered research assistant system that utilizes multiple specialized agents to assist in tasks such as data analysis, visualization, and report generation.
-The system employs LangChain, OpenAI's GPT models, and LangGraph to handle complex research processes.
+This is an advanced AI-powered research assistant system that utilizes multiple specialized agents to assist in tasks such as data analysis, visualization, and report generation.
+The system employs LangChain, OpenAI's GPT models, and LangGraph to handle complex research processes, integrating diverse AI architectures for optimal performance.

-## Features
+## Key Features

 - Hypothesis generation and validation
 - Data processing and analysis